bablukup/Delta-class/README.md

 # Delta-class
-This is a demo class of delta
+This is a demo for the Git & GitHub Class.